 The Eagle BRD file has all the orientation info in it (you may need to turn additional layers on to see it), this is often marked on the PCB as well, if in doubt, contact me.

-Once you have done this, solder on the power connector and power on.
-If anything starts smoking, power off!
+Once you have done this, solder on the programming (JTAG or SWD) and power connectors and power on.
+If anything gets extremely hot or starts smoking, power off!

 Use a multimeter to check all your main voltages are correct, plus and minus 12v at the power input, and the right voltages coming out of the regulators and references, and appearing on the power pins of the MCU.